adam-wylot/My-Projects/README.md

 Hi,
 I am a student of Computer Science and Information Systems at Warsaw University of Technology.
-You may find there some of my private and university projects.
+You may find here some of my private and university projects.